HarshCasper/Rotten-Scripts/Telegram-Bot/README.md

 ![Image](markov.PNG)

-The script bot.py is the most important script.
+The script bot.py is the most important script in this repository.

 This describes the process of setting up the bot and getting it functional https://medium.com/@namyalg/hello-i-am-a-chatbot-9777ff53417a?source=friends_link&sk=e01c0872a9e2ebad149cc9a037fb151a

+The Python-Telegram documentation is a great place to learn and understand the basics!!

 ## Steps to set up the bot ##